Danand/stable-diffusion-scripts/README.md

 sd-train-subsets-weights-edit.py
 ```

-Sets the number of repeats per each subdirectory of `images` based on an interactively entered "weight."
+Sets the number of repeats per each subdirectory of `images` based on an interactively entered "weight".

 ## FAQ: LoRA Training